-Starting to save for retirement when you are young provides additional financial flexibility, simply because you will end up with a larger nest egg.
+Moreover, beginning to save for retirement early provides financial flexibility, simply because you will end up with a larger nest egg.
 Trying to play catch-up later in life becomes increasingly difficult.
 You may be tempted to take on additional investment risk in hopes of obtaining additional return.
-That could boost your portfolio if markets rally, but if markets decline, your riskier portfolio will likely pay the price.
-And a smaller late-in-life nest egg may mean you will need to save more, continue working longer than planned, or spend less in retirement-all choices most of us would rather avoid.
+That could boost your portfolio if